Loading…

 Practical AI use cases for Australian recruitment and staffing firms — sourcing, screening, comms, ops, with RCSA and EEO-aware governance.

-Recruitment and staffing in Australia run on volume of candidate engagement, quality of consultant judgement, and speed to shortlist.
 AI for recruitment agencies is most useful in sourcing, summarisation, candidate communications, and back office — not in replacing the consultant's judgement or relationship work.
 This guide is for agency directors and practice leads in permanent recruitment, contracting, executive search, and labour hire firms across Australia.

 Useful AI in recruitment layers on top of ATS platforms (Bullhorn, JobAdder, Vincere, Loxo), LinkedIn Recruiter, and your job-board accounts.